Texas Adjuster Training F.A.Q.

 At this time, we do not teach Xactimate; however, there are a multitude of options (i.e. classroom, webinar, video, etc.) available from other companies.

-Due to the wide assortment of adjuster options, we do not guarantee job placement; however, using past experience as a catastrophe adjuster, desk adjuster, team lead, and more, the instructor will provide guidance on finding suitable and desireable work as an adjuster.
+Due to the wide assortment of adjuster options, we do not guarantee job placement; however, using past experience as a catastrophe adjuster, desk adjuster, team lead, and more, the instructor will offer suggestions on finding suitable and desireable work as an adjuster.

 If you plan on working catastrophe claims, consider purchasing the Property Adjuster 101 Guidebook (physical printed version) or (eBook - instand download).